Inkerman Downs Regeneration Project

 Project Information:

-Inkerman Downs Regeneration Project is a Human-Induced Regeneration (HIR) project located near the locality of Yantabulla, approximately 120km northwest of Bourke in the Far West region of New South Wales.
-The project was registered in April 2015 and covers a substantial area of 17,053 hectares.
+Inkerman Downs Regeneration Project is a Human-Induced Regeneration (HIR) project located near the small locality of Yantabulla, approximately 120km northwest of Bourke in the Far West region of New South Wales.
+Registered in April 2015, the project covers a substantial area of 17,053 hectares.
+The surrounding "Back O' Bourke" region is historically dominated by pastoral grazing (sheep, cattle, and goats) and is part of the Mulga Lands bioregion.